shiguelita/-folio/_posts/2018-07-18-whos_that_pokemon.markdown

 ref: pokemonTypes
 ---

-# A data visualization analysis of Pokémon Types
+# A visualization analysis of Pokémon Types

 <br/>
 For my first study I would like to start with something I really like: Pokémon!